2018 Guide To Getting Car Insurance In The Philippines4 min read

 So much do you know about getting your car insured?
-Are you familiar with the coverages, pricing, and other things that make up a comprehensive vehicle insurance?
+Are you familiar with the coverages, pricing, and other things that make up a comprehensive auto insurance?

 Compulsory Third-Party Liability (CTPL)